BruhfessorX/cybercraft5e/docs/player-options/spells/voidcraft.md

 - **Components:** V, S
 - **Duration:** 10 minutes

 You call forth the shade of a recently dead creature.
-You can ask three questions before it dissolves.
+You can ask up to three questions before it dissolves.
 Each question costs you 1 sanity damage.
 The echo cannot lie but may answer cryptically, filtered through fragmented perception.

 ---